 - How your relationships have been affected

 - Your treatment regimen

 877-239-4878Available 24/7 | 356 Days | se habla español

 You Can Pursue Compensation from the At-Fault Party

 When you team up with a car accident lawyer, they can determine who is at fault for your car accident in Texas.
 They can also evaluate the cost of your collision-related damages to determine the value of your case.

-A personal injury lawyer can represent your legal interests when they enter into negotiations with the liable insurance company.
+A personal injury lawyer can represent your legal interests when they enter into negotiations with the liable party’s insurance company.
 They can use your employment records, medical bills, and property damage receipts to assert the cost of your damages.
 Their goal is to bring about a favorable resolution to your personal injury case.

-You Must File Your Lawsuit within Texas’s Statute of Limitations
+You Must File Your Lawsuit Within Texas’s Statute of Limitations

 If a member of your family was fatally injured in a car accident, this same statute also applies to your ability to file a wrongful death lawsuit.
 When you work with a Texas car accident lawyer, they can work on filing your case within the state’s appropriate timeframe.

 We Can Define Fault for a Car Accident in Texas